RDG97/Alarm-Clock/pseudocode.md

 * will use get day, month, and year for the date

 * will use replaceAll to replace inserts

+* will display time and and input form

  ## alarm
  * function will check if getHour and getMinute value are the same as what the user has entered